Xetera/notes/notes/american_gov/chapter16.md

 ### Original Jurisdiction
 Court *must* hear original jurisdictions because there's no other court for them.

-Original juristiction makes up about only 2% of the cases the supreme court hears.
+Original jurisdiction makes up about only 2% of the cases the supreme court hears.

 * Cases involving disputes between two state governments
 * Cases involving foreign diplomats: If a foreign diplomat commits a major crime, they don't get immunity and the cases go to the supreme court.